White Sox vs. Blue Jays: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In seven games as the underdog over the last 10 contests, the White Sox were upset in every contest.
+- When it comes to the total, the White Sox and their opponents are 4-5-1 in their previous 10 games.

-- When it comes to the over/under, the White Sox and their foes are 4-4-2 in their previous 10 contests.
+- The White Sox's previous 10 contests have not had a runline posted by oddsmakers.
+The average over/under set by bookmakers in Chicago's past three contests has been 8.7, a streak during which the White Sox and their opponents have gone under every time.

 White Sox Betting Records & Stats

-- Chicago has not entered a game this season with longer moneyline odds than +165.
+- Chicago has played as an underdog of +155 or more twice this season and lost both games.

-- The White Sox have an implied victory probability of 37.7% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the White Sox have a 39.2% chance of coming away with a victory in the contest.

-- Chicago and its opponents have gone over the total this season in 12 of its 23 opportunities.
+- Chicago's games have gone over the total in 12 of its 24 chances.

 - The White Sox have yet play a game with a spread this season.